 The added foot and counter foot

-are the right size, but phylogenetically wrong (Fig. 8).
+are the right size, and phylogenetically close to Yanornis, too (Fig. 8).
 The foot and counter foot provided to Archaeovolans have traits found in ornithurine birds, like Yanornis.
-The correct feet would have had a shorter digit 2, with pedal 2.1 shorter than p2.2, and probably a shorter digit 4.
+So, the added parts are counterfeit, based on the matrix, but correct based on the bones.

 Czerkas SA and Xu X 2002.
 A new toothed bird from China.
 Pp. 43-60 in Czerkas SJ. ed.
 2002.
 Feathered Dinosaurs and the Origin of Flight.
 The Dinosaur Museum Journal 1.
 Blanding, Utah, USA.